Rocky Mountain Spotted Fever

 What are possible complications of Rocky Mountain spotted fever?

 RMSF can be cured when treated with antibiotics.
 But if untreated, serious complications can occur, such as:

 Can Rocky Mountain spotted fever be prevented?

 Once you’ve had RMSF, you probably won't get it again.
 To help prevent RMSF, follow these guidelines.

-Ticks can't bite though clothing, so dress in:
+Ticks can't bite through clothing, so dress in: